JE-Dunn/img-store-optinrequest/README.md

 # img-store-optinrequest
-This is used to store image for text opt in request
+This is used to store screen shot image for text opt in request.